faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Triggered by Thread|The thread in the process that caused the crash

-In this section, the most important item is the exception type.
+In this section, the most important item is the exception type\index{exception!type}.

 Exception Type|Meaning
 --|--